Mark Andrews Player Prop Bets for NFL Week 7 | Baltimore vs. Cincinnati 10/24/2021

 Matchup vs. Cincinnati

-- In his six matchups against the Bengals, Andrews' 45.2 receiving yards average is 14.3 less than his over/under for Sunday's game (59.5).
+- Andrews has averaged 45.2 receiving yards per game in his six career matchups against the Bengals, 14.3 fewer than his over/under for Sunday's game.

-- Andrews has caught a touchdown pass versus the Bengals three times, and had multiple TDs in one of those games.
+- In six matchups versus the Bengals, Andrews has had a touchdown catch three times, including multiple scores in one game.

-- The 257.7 yards per game the Bengals are allowing through the air makes them the NFL's 14th-ranked pass defense.
+- The Bengals have the NFL's 14th-ranked pass defense this season, yielding 257.7 yards per game through the air.

-- The Bengals have conceded six passing TDs this year (1.0 per game), ranking them fourth among NFL defenses.
+- At 1.0 passing TDs conceded per game, the Bengals defense is ranked fourth in the NFL.

 Recent Performances

-- In last week's matchup with the Chargers, Andrews caught five passes for 68 yards and scored one touchdown while being targeted six times.
+- Andrews put together a 68-yard performance against the Chargers last week on five catches while being targeted six times and scoring one touchdown.

-- Andrews' 27 targets have led to 21 receptions for 282 yards (94.0 per game) and three touchdowns during his last three games.
+- Andrews has grabbed 21 passes (on 27 targets) for 282 yards (94.0 per game) and three touchdowns over his last three outings.

 Andrews' Baltimore Teammates